By Brent Lacy

 Rural church leadership requires a unique set of skills.
 Here is what nobody told you.

-The Multi-Community Pastorate is Your Reality
+The Multi-Community Pastorate Is Your Reality

 You are not just pastoring a church.
 You are leading an institution that the wider community identifies with your town, your school, your county.
 When something happens in the community, people look to the pastor.